EchoBox

 Building a Set List

 Upload your backing tracks as .mid files via WiFi.
 They appear as +1, +2, +3...
-Browse to them during a performance with D (NEXT) and press C (PLAY) to start.
+Browse to them with (NEXT) and press (PLAY) to start.

 Skipping Through Long Recordings

-Use seek to navigate without listening all the way through.
-Press D several times to skip forward quickly, B to go back.
+Press several times to skip forward quickly, to go back.
 Each press moves 1 second.

 Troubleshooting